Kerrang! TV: Background

+Availability

-The channel is available on many platforms including Sky and Virgin Media.
-It is part of a network of channels owned by The Box Plus Network, which include 4Music, Box Hits, Kiss, The Box and Magic.
+The channel was available on many platforms including Sky and Virgin Media.
+It was part of a network of channels owned by The Box Plus Network, which included 4Music, Box Hits, Kiss, The Box and Magic.
 On 2 April 2013, all Box Television channels went free-to-air on satellite, apart from 4Music which went free-to-view.
 As a result, the channels were removed from the Sky EPG in Ireland.
 However, Kerrang!
 TV launched on Freesat on 15 April 2013, alongside three other Box Television channels, but was removed on 24 March 2015.
 Kerrang! and its sister channels returned to Freesat on 8 December 2021 alongside Channel 4 HD.

-From 27 September to 17 November 2021, Kerrang! broadcast a simulcast of The Box after the activation of a fire suppressant system at the premises of Red Bee Media on 25 September 2021.
-It was restored on 18 November 2021.
+From 27 September to 17 November 2021, Kerrang! instead simulcast The Box, due to cleanup and restoration from the fire suppression system activating during a false alarm situation at Red Bee Media's playout facility.

-Launch

-The first broadcast of Kerrang!
-TV had a countdown of voters' most-desired videos.
-The most popular choice and the first video shown on Kerrang!
-TV was Nirvana's "Smells Like Teen Spirit".
-Limp Bizkit's "Break Stuff" and Everlast's "Black Jesus" were also in the first three videos played.
+Closure

+On 29 January 2024, Channel 4 announced that Kerrang!
+TV and its sister channels would be closing as part of the future plans of the company leading up to 2030.
+In the press release, it is stated that Channel 4 are "Proposing to close small linear channels that no longer deliver revenues or public value at scale, including the Box channels in 2024 and others at the right time".
+At 23:59 on 30 June 2024, Kerrang!
+TV closed, with its final music video being "Thnks fr th Mmrs" by Fall Out Boy.